nextcloud/nextcloudpi/README.md

 This is the build code for [NextCloudPi](https://nextcloudpi.com).

-NextCloudPi is a ready to use image for Raspberry Pi, Odroid HC1, rock64 and other boards.
+NextCloudPi is a ready to use image for Virtual Machines, Raspberry Pi, Odroid HC1, rock64 and other boards [(⇒Downloads)](https://github.com/nextcloud/nextcloudpi/releases).

 This code also generates the NextCloudPi [docker image](https://hub.docker.com/r/ownyourbits/nextcloudpi), LXD and VM, and includes an installer for any Debian based system.